 Ginger shouldn’t be eaten by pregnant women close to giving birth or having had miscarriages.
 Ginger should not be used if you have a history of vaginal bleeding or problems with blood clotting.

 What health benefits does ginger have?
-It may help people lose weight.

 Studies on people and animals show ginger may help people lose weight.
 A 2019 review of the scientific literature found that people who took ginger supplements lost a lot of body weight, waist-to-hip ratio, and hip-to-waist ratio.
 High levels of insulin in the blood are linked to being overweight.